Laurence Senelick

-Laurence Senelick is an American scholar, educator, actor and director.
+Laurence Senelick (born October 12, 1942) is an American scholar, educator, actor and director.
 He is the author, editor, or translator of many books.

 Teaching

 Senelick joined the Department of Drama at Tufts University in 1972, where he was later named Fletcher Professor of Oratory and served as Director of Graduate Studies for 30 years.
 He retired in 2019.

 Scholarship

 Senelick's scholarship has focused on popular entertainment, with research into music hall, vaudeville, circus and pantomime.
 His work on Russian and Soviet theater was honored by the St. George Medal of the Russian Ministry of Culture.
 His writings also studied gender in performance, culminating in The Changing Room: Sex, Drag and Theatre (2000).

 Theater

 Senelick has directed productions for many groups, including the Opera Company of Boston, Boston Baroque, the Loeb Drama Center, and the Purcell Society.
 His productions include the US premieres of the Seneca the Younger/Ted Hughes' Oedipus, Robert David MacDonald’s Summit Conference, and Pedro Miguel Rozos’ Our Private Life.
 As an actor, he performed Samuel Beckett’s Krapp’s Last Tape when he was 73.
 He serves on the Board of Directors of the Poets Theatre.